Arcadia-Science/2024-sensory-neuroimaging/README.md

 ### Reproducing figures from the pub

-1. Download the [processed data from Zenodo](#dataset) or re-generate it using the steps above.
+1. Download the [dataset from Zenodo](#dataset) or re-generate it using the steps above.
+If downloaded, unzip the processed data file `pub-data-processed.zip` to a directory on your computer.
+2. [Update the path configuration file](#path-configuration-file) to point to the processed data directory.
-2. Run `notebooks/generate_figures.ipynb`.
+3. Run `notebooks/generate_figures.ipynb`.
 Static figures will be displayed inline in the notebook.
 Animations of brain activity will be saved in `notebooks/figs/` as TIFFs.

 ### Pipeline parameters